reductstore/website/blog/2024-02-27-how-to-keep-mqtt-data-python/index.md

 The **[MQTT protocol](https://mqtt.org/)** is a simple way to connect different sources of data to applications, which makes it very popular for IoT (Internet of Things) applications.
 Some MQTT brokers can save messages for a while, even when the MQTT client is offline.
 However, sometimes, you need to keep this data for a longer time.
 In those cases, it's a good idea to use a time series database.

-There are many time series databases available, but if you need to store things like images, sensor data, or Protobuf messages, you might want to use ReductStore.
+There are many time series databases available, but if you need to store a history of images, sensor data, or Protobuf messages, you might want to use ReductStore.
 This database is designed to store a lot of blob data and works well with IoT and edge computing.

 **[ReductStore](https://www.reduct.store)** has client SDKs (Software Development Kits) for many programming languages.
 This means you can easily use it in your existing system.
 In this example, we'll be using the **[Python SDK](https://github.com/reductstore/reduct-py)** from ReductStore.